Soy beans by Florapower

 We will be happy to advise you on this seed and show you options.
 Contact us

-The first method involves a pure mechanical pressing of the soybeans, whereby the soybeans are appropriately treated beforehand (urease decomposition – check Florapower Thermo-Major).
-The pressing then follows with a screw press.
-This method results in the high quality products of soybean oil and soybean press cake.
-The press cake can be used as feed directly or can serve as the raw material for a feed mill.
-Crude oil is filtered in batches (coarse filtration, fine filtration, safety filtration) to pure oil.
+The first method is a purely mechanical pressing of the soybean.
+The soybean is pre-treated accordingly (urease degradation – see Florapower Thermo-Major).
+The subsequent pressing is carried out using a screw press.
+This method produces high-quality soybean oil and soybean press cake.
+The press cake can be used directly as animal feed or as a raw material for an animal feed plant.
+Trub oil is filtered in batches (coarse filtration, fine filtration, safety filtration) to produce pure oil.

-The second method consists of a solvent extraction of the oil using hexane, whereby multiple products can be obtained.
+The second processing method consists of solvent extraction of the oil using hexane, which yields multiple products.
+The third method produces full-fat soy flours, which differ in their enzyme activity.

-The second step involves refining the de-gummed soybean oil.
-There are two different ways to achieve this, each differing in their method of removing the free fatty acids, a method which takes place either through “acidic” or “alkaline” saponification.
-Generally, however, an alkaline saponification is used for soybean oil.
-This involves a hydrolytic splitting of the oil into glycerin and higher fatty acids, which precipitate as alkaline salts (the “soaps”).
-This method of saponification also splits off the final remnants of the phospholipids.
-Through partial pigment destruction or absorption in the heavy phase, a certain whitening effect usually occurs at this stage in processing.
-Then, with the aid of a centrifuge, the resulting soap stock (which can be used during soap production) is separated from the neutralized oil.
-The oil is then “washed” to remove all the traces of soap from the oil, and “bleached” to remove the pigment and chlorophyll.
-The final step in processing is deodorizing the crude oil.
-Here, undesired odorants are eliminated using a water distillation (“stripping”) in a high vacuum at temperatures of approx. 250° C. Finally, the refined oil is cooled and citric acid is added, in order to prevent an oxidative rearrangement reaction.
-The oil extraction described above produces soy meal.
+The second step is the refining of the degummed soybean oil.
+There are two different ways of doing this, which differ in the way the free fatty acids are removed, either by “acidic” or “alkaline” saponification.
+As a rule, however, soybean oil undergoes alkaline saponification.
+This involves hydrolytic cleavage of the oil into glycerol and higher fatty acids, which then precipitate as alkali salts (the “soaps”).
+This type of saponification also separates the last remnants of the phospholipids.
+Partial pigment destruction or adsorption on the heavy phase usually results in a certain bleaching effect during this stage of processing.
+After the resulting soap solution (“soap stock”; can be used in soap production) has been separated from the neutralized oil by means of subsequent centrifugation, the oil is “washed” to remove all traces of soap from the oil and bleached to remove pigments and cholorphylls.

 The color of soybean oil depends on the production method.
 Thus oil obtained through pressing is light yellow to yellow, while oil obtained through extraction features a brownish yellow tinge.
 Soybean oil possesses a pungent, greenish-musty and nutty scent that is described as pleasant.
 The taste is considered mild and also pleasant.
 The flashpoint is around 350°C; the melting point, around -16 to -8°C. Soybean oil is comprised of around 14% saturated fatty acids (especially palmitic and stearic acids), about 24% monounsaturated fatty acids (especially oleic acid), and ca. 62% polyunsaturated fatty acids (especially linoleic and linolenic acids).
 This high omega-3 and omega-6 content, especially in cold-pressed soybean oil, has a beneficial effect on nutrition.
 Additionally, the oil contains tocopherols (4 forms of vitamin E), phytosterols, and a relatively high lecithin content of about 1.5-3.5%.
 Unopened and stored in a cool, dark place, the oil has a shelf life of about 9 months.